The-Soft-Robotics-Forum/fluidic-machine-bestiary/README.md

 # Part naming scheme
 As the Bestiary grows, it will become important to effectively categorise, and index, all of the components.
 The naming and subdirectory categorisation scheme will, therefore, likely evolve over time.
 At present, the repository follows the convention listed below.
 When submitting your files, please format the files according to this format.

-\[X-YYYY]\_Part-Name-Title-Case\_[Authord_ID].step
+\[X-YYYY]\_Part-Name-Title-Case\_[Author_ID].step

 Where:
 * "X" is the type of component.
 At present this is "A" for actuator, "O" for oscillator, "LG" for logic gate, "MR" for monolithic robot.
 As you might expect, this will evolve over time.
 * "YYYY" is the unique part ID that will be assigned based on the chronological order of the submission dates.
-* "Authord_ID" is a shorthand ID of the author and published year that is included in the part index.
+* "Author_ID" is a shorthand ID of the author and published year that is included in the part index.
 This is helpful to distinguish between different parts.

 # Author attribution